Nicholas M. Nolan: Buffalo Soldier tragedy of 1877 or the "Staked Plains Horror"

 Nolan is also noted for his command and problems during the Buffalo Soldier tragedy of 1877.
 This was also known as the Staked Plains Horror and was a tragic series of events in the hot dry Llano Estacado region of north-west Texas and eastern New Mexico.
-This was during the 100 degree heat in July of a barren desert.
-Four soldiers and one buffalo hunter would die from the hot horror of the desert.
+This was during the 100 degree (F) heat in July of a drought year on the plains.
+Four soldiers and one buffalo hunter would die during the ordeal.
 The character and loyalty of the men involved would be severely tested as would their honor and duty.
 Some would be called heroes and others deserters, but most would state they were happy just to have survived.

 This event would involve 22 buffalo hunters led by James Harvey who went looking for a buffalo herd and who were raided by about 40 Comanche warriors led by Red Young Man.
 While the buffalo hunters were seeking revenge, Troop A, of the 10th Cavalry from Fort Concho, led by Nolan and First Lieutenant Charles S. Cooper, with 61 African-American enlisted men would begin an unsuccessful pursuit of Comanche Indian raiders with the hunters.

 Another important factor would include Quanah Parker, a Kwahada leader, who rode into the situation with an Army pass, to seek out the raiding Indians and to convince them to return to the reservation.
-Parker and the primary buffalo hunter scout Jose Piedad Tafoya, a half breed Comanchero, would come to an understanding despite previous difficulties between the two.
+Parker and the primary buffalo hunter scout Jose Piedad Tafoya, a former Comanchero, would come to an understanding despite previous difficulties between the two.
 Tafoya would help confound the search by the buffalo hunters and the soldiers led by Nolan in return for what he wanted.

 The result was desperate men pushed to the edge of endurance and sanity in the barren wilderness from the lack of water.
 One man would endure 96 hours without that precious fluid of life.
 The main group of soldiers with Nolan would go 86 hours until they found salvation.
 The rest would go without for over 48 hours and some toward 86 hours without a drop to drink as they scattered in a bid to survive.
 Thanks to the telegraph the event and speculation would travel to the eastern newspapers where it was erroneously reported that the expedition had been massacred.
 Later the same papers would bring them "back from the dead" and declare Nolan a hero.
 The Military command would agree with the press, but never issue an official commendation, nor a censure.

-The "Army and Navy Journal" dated September 15, 1877 has an article called, "A Fearful march on the Staked Plains" taken from a report of Nicholas M. Nolan.
+The "Army and Navy Journal" dated September 15, 1877, has an article called, "A Fearful march on the Staked Plains" taken from a report of Nicholas M. Nolan.
 This is cited in Peter Cozzens' volume 3 of his "Eyewitnesses to the Indian Wars, 1865-1890" series with another related report on the subject following.
 Both reports are stark and clear of the suffering endured.